 - Walter C. Sauer ’28 Prize (joint eligibility with Politics, WWS): Awarded to the student whose thesis or research project on any aspect of United States foreign trade is judged to be the most creative.

-- Senior Thesis Prize in Economics: Awarded for the best thesis in health, education or welfare.
+- Elizabeth Bogan Prize in Economics: Awarded for the best thesis in health, education or welfare.

 - Burton G. Malkiel ’64 Senior Thesis Prize in Finance: Awarded for the most outstanding thesis in the field of finance.